hashkat/hashkat/docs/README.md

 * No video for tutorials 9, 10, 13, and the output of Tutorial 5 due to errors

 * Tutorial 8 would benefit from having a discussion on its dd_by_follow_model output file when it is fixed

+* Update citation page when 'Transcending language barriers in a realistic model of an online social network' paper is submitted